OPENDAP/DAP4-schema/README.md

 # DAP4-schema

-!Note This repository has been retired.
-See https://github.com/OPENDAP/xml instead.
+*_This repository has been retired.
+See https://github.com/OPENDAP/xml instead.+*

 DAP4 XML Schema